-Judge reopens Minnesota copyright cases over concern about fraud
+Judge reopens Minn. copyright cases over fraud concern

 - Article by: Dan Browning

 A federal magistrate judge in Minneapolis has taken the unusual step of reopening a handful of copyright cases, voluntarily dismissed in September, in an effort to determine whether they were filed for improper purposes and constituted a fraud on the courts.

 The cases all involve a plaintiff called AF Holdings, an offshore firm that filed lawsuits in Minnesota and around the country against thousands of “John Doe” defendants who, it claimed, had illegally downloaded its copyrighted pornography on the Internet.
 A group of attorneys with connections to Minnesota filed those lawsuits and many others seeking the identities of the defendants from Internet service providers, then contacted the defendants and demanded settlements of a few thousands dollars apiece.

 U.S. District Judge Joan Ericksen had allowed AF Holdings to issue subpoenas for the Internet subscriber information, but required its attorney to notify her within one day of any settlement offers and to provide copies of all communications with the defendants.

 In an order issued Thursday, Magistrate Judge Franklin Noel said the firm’s attorney provided the required transcripts but failed to turn over the terms of the settlements that were reached.

 But most of Noel’s order addressed a growing controversy involving the principal attorneys behind the copyright cases: Paul Hansmeier of Minneapolis and John Steele and Paul Duffy, who are licensed in Illinois.